 ‘There is no place of general resort where I do not often make an appearance.
 I am seen thrusting my head into a round of politicians at Will’s.
 Sometimes I smoke a pipe a Child’s and overhead the conversation of every table in the room.
 I appear on Sunday Nights in St James’s Coffee House, and sometimes join the little committee of politics in the Inner Room.
 My face is likewise very well- known at the Grecian and the Cocoa-Tree.’

 And this mattered because it was rare to visit them all because in those days: a Whig would not turn up to the Cocoa-Tree any more than a Tory would be seen at the Coffee House in St James’s.
 But no fear: we had, in Mr Spectator, someone who was interested in high-quality debate whatever the orientation.
 And someone who also excoriated partisanship, regarding it as a poison that undermined civility, killed off wit and impeded the free exchange of ideas.
 At a time when social media partisanship can force everyone to extremes, the Addison formula for keeping it civil – using humour and rigour and giving space to all sides of the argument – is certainly useful today.
+We have James Forsyth, Katy Balls and Isabel Hardman listening to the most interesting political conversations in Westminster and informing you, the reader (or podcast listener) what’s being said.
+It’s the same idea.
+The Spectator’s mission, now as then, is to inform and entertain – not preach or convert.

 Its pages introduced (fictional) characters of opposing views in civil, humourous conversation with each other.
 Sir Roger De Coverely, a landed Tory whose old world was rapidly ageing.
 Andrew Freeport, an upstart trader and Whig.
 There was Will Honeycomb, an affable man-about-town, an more such characters who attracted a soap-opera following.
 The Spectator set out to introduce the notion of manners, then, a revolutionary concept.
 A kind of framework for civil discussion, much needed in a country where the embers of the civil war were still glowing.
 And the prospect of a Jacobite rebellion looming,